imrefazekas/jade-mithrilier/README.md

 ## Straight in to an example

-The following JADE file (Content.jade) defines a view of a Person:
+The following PUG file (Content.pug) defines a view of a Person:

 ```jade
 .section